What Is Electric Shock Drowning: Incidents & Prevention Explained

-What is Electric Shock Drowning: Incidents and Prevention Explained
+What Is Electric Shock Drowning: Incidents And Prevention Explained

 The all-too-frequent, tragic reports about electric shock drowning victims losing their lives are sad reminders that the same hidden dangers of electric shock that exist with our swimming pools, saunas or hot tubs, can also be present in our lakes and other large bodies of water.